Andrewka2/Andrewka2/README.md

 ### <div align="center">I'm Andrii Katsalap 👋 a passionate web developer with expertise in creating dynamic and user-friendly applications 🧐 </div>

-- 🌱 I’m currently learningtensorflow library
+- 🌱 I’m currently learning tensorflow library

 - ❓ Ask me about anything related to MERN stack and related technologies